Peter Capusotto y sus videos

-Peter Capusotto y sus videos (Peter Capusotto and his videos) is an Argentine humoristic TV program, created by Diego Capusotto and Pedro Saborido, hosted by Capusotto.
-They took the show name from a combination of the creating members' names: Peter (Pedro in English) and (Diego surname) Capusotto.
+Peter Capusotto y sus videos (Peter Capusotto and his videos) is an Argentine comedy TV program, created by Diego Capusotto and Pedro Saborido, hosted by Capusotto.
+The show's name is a combination of both members' names: Peter (Pedro in English) and (Diego's surname) Capusotto.

 History

 Season 1 (2006)

 The Peter Capusotto y sus videos began in October 2006 when Diego Capusotto, a comedian from Todo Por 2 Pesos show, together with the writer Pedro Saborido produced a local TV sketch-comedy show in Rock&Pop TV channel, but it was later canceled because of the low audience.

 Season 2–3 (2007)

 In early 2007, Capusotto and Saborido sold the show to the ATC channel.
 Production of the first season took place in Villa Luro, during the summer and the fall of 2007.
 The seasons 2 and 3 of Peter Capusotto was premiered in 2007, by the Martín Fierro Awards.
 It was an instant hit for ATC, and the show was picked up for a second season immediately, soon becoming the highest-rated TV series of the TV Pública.